sapphire120420/adventureworks-sales-insights/README.md

 - **AdventureWorks2019**: A fictional sales and manufacturing database provided by Microsoft, containing detailed sales, product, and customer data.
 - **Google Analytics Public Data**: Sample data from Google's BigQuery public datasets, offering insights into eCommerce user behavior.

-## How to Use
-1. Clone the repository.
-2. Import the AdventureWorks2019 database into your SQL environment.
-3. Run the SQL queries provided in `sales_analysis_project.sql`.
-4. Customize or extend queries to meet specific analytical needs.

 ## Insights Gained
 - Subcategories with the highest sales contributions.
 - Regions driving the most sales.